$BV$-structure on Hochschild cohomology for exceptional local algebras of quaternion type. Case of even parameter: Introduction

 \section{Introduction}

-Algebras of dihedral, semi-dihedral and quaternion types arises naturally from Erdmann's classical book \cite{13} as a product of classification of tame blocks.
-Hochschild cohomology on them are well-studied by large amount of mathematicians, such as A. I. Generalov (see \cite{8}, \cite{15}, \cite{17}), A. A. Ivanov (see \cite{16}, \cite{17}), C. Cibils (see \cite{12}) and many others, including author (see \cite{10}, where one could find more links on studies of Hochschild cohomology).
-For an associative algebra $A$ there are many structures on its algebra $HH^*(A)$ of Hochschild cohomology of $A$: for example, it has a grade-commutative algebra structure (see \cite{9}) and graded Lie algebra structure, introdused by Gerstenhaber in his paper \cite{2}.
-Tradler was first who described $BV$-structure on Hochschild cohomology of finite dimensional symmetric algebras (see \cite{3}).
-The problem here is that $BV$-structure is described in terms of bar-resolution, which makes it almost impossible to compute such structure for concrete examples, because dimension of resolution's parts grow exponentially.
-In order to avoid this problem we are using method of comparsion morphisms (see also \cite{1} and \cite{19}).
-One of the value of $BV$-structure is that it gives a method to compute the Gerstenhaber Lie bracket, which is important and hard-reached structure on $HH^*(A)$.
-In this paper we deal with algebra of Hochschild cohomology of quaternion type $R(k,0,d)$ on algebraically closed field $K$ of characteristic 2, described in paper \cite{10}, which generalizes Generalov's case (see \cite{15}).
-Partial cases of this series of algebras were described in \cite{19} (case $R(k,0,0)$) and in \cite{1} for case $R(2,0,0)$, which is a group algebra of quaternion units $KQ_8$.
-Here we study only case of even dimension $k \ge 3$, because in \cite{10} was shown that cases of even and odd dimension are differ significantly (unlike that's in \cite{15}). $BV$-structures on Hochshild cohomology was also studied by Menichi (see \cite{6,7}), Yang (see \cite{5}), Tradler (see \cite{3}) and Ivanov (see \cite{19}).
-Also it should be mentioned a Volkov's article \cite{14} about $BV$-structures of Frobenius algebras.
-So this is a really rich field of Math with decent amount of possible applies.
+Algebras of dihedral, semi-dihedral and quaternion types arise naturally from Erdmann's classical book \cite{E} as a product of classification of tame blocks.
+The Hochschild cohomology of such algebras are well-studied by the large amount of mathematicians, such as A. I. Generalov (see \cite{G1}, \cite{G2}, \cite{GII}), A. A. Ivanov (see \cite{I1}, \cite{I2}), C. Cibils (see \cite{CS}) and many others: see also \cite{V2} and \cite{GA}, where one could find more references on studies of Hochschild cohomology.
+For an associative algebra $A$ there are many structures on its Hochschild cohomology algebra $HH^*(A)$ of $A$: for example, it has a graded commutative algebra structure (see \cite{H}) and graded Lie algebra structure, introduced by Gerstenhaber in his paper \cite{Ger}.
+T. Tradler was the first who described $BV$-structure on Hochschild cohomology of finite dimensional symmetric algebras (see \cite{Tr}).
+The problem here is that $BV$-structure is defined in terms of the bar-resolution.
+It is almost impossible to compute such structure for concrete examples, because the dimension of resolution's items grows exponentially.
+In order to avoid this problem we use a method of comparison morphisms (see also \cite{IIVZ} and \cite{I2}).
+The significance of $BV$-structure is that it gives a method to compute the Gerstenhaber Lie bracket, which is important and hard-reached structure on $HH^*(A)$.
+In this paper we deal with the Hochschild cohomology algebra for algebras of quaternion type $R(k,0,d)$ over an algebraically closed field $K$ of characteristic 2, described in paper \cite{GA}.
+Some partial cases of this family of algebras were studied in \cite{IIVZ} for the case of $R(2,0,0)$ and in \cite{I2} for the case of $R(k,0,0)$.
+Here we study only case of even parameter $k \ge 3$, because in \cite{GA} it was shown that cases of even and odd parameter are differ significantly.
+Note that the calculation of these structures is a difficult task and there are only a few examples of such calculations: for example, one should mention the papers of Menichi (see \cite{Me1, Me2}), Yang (see \cite{Y}), Tradler (see \cite{Tr}), Ivanov (see \cite{I2}) and two articles \cite{V1} and \cite{TGZ} about $BV$-structures of Frobenius algebras.